World Top 20 Project

 Education for Disable Children

-This Quarter Report represents the World Top 20 Project’s annual fall international rankings of the top 20 education systems out of 200 nations.
-Each country’s ranking is based on five educational levels: early-childhood enrollment rates, Elementary Math, Science and Reading scores, Middle-School Math, Science and Reading scores, High School Graduation rates, and College Graduation rates.
+The ranking system is based on five educational levels: early-childhood enrollment rates, Elementary Math, Science and Reading scores, Middle-School Math, Science and Reading scores, High School Graduation rates, and College Graduation rates.
 Each level consists of ranking the top 20 countries by giving a country 20 points for a first place rank, 19 for a second place rank, and so on down to 1 point for a twenty rank.
 The data is then used to produce the nation’s ranking from a statistical average based on a combined score from all 5 levels.